DenisGorbachev/metawomen-docs/src/FAQ.md

 The smart contract will check **the timelock** of the coliquidity position:

-- If the timelock hasn’t expired yet, the smart contract will deny withdrawal.
+- If the timelock hasn't expired yet, the smart contract will deny withdrawal.
 - If the timelock has expired, the smart contract will withdraw the requested part of the position:
   - Send token 1 to the provider of token 1.
   - Send token 2 to the provider of token 2.